KxSystems/docs/docs/ml/toolkit/graph/pipeline.md

 Where:

-* `pipeline` is a pipeline created in using the function [`.ml.createPipeline`](#mlcreatepipeline)
+* `pipeline` is a pipeline created using the function [`.ml.createPipeline`](#mlcreatepipeline)

 returns, on valid execution, the pipeline with each node executed and appropriate `outputs` populated allowing a user to retrieve relevant data from execution.
-In the case that an issue arises in execution highlight this to a user in the pipeline.
+In the case that an issue arises in execution highlight this to the user.

+!!!Note
 	The below example uses the pipeline generated in the [`.ml.createPipeline`](#mlcreatepipeline) example above.

 ```q
 // Valid pipeline execution